Bidyut-Kr-Das/compilerDesignLab/readme.md

 > Assignment 16

-Write a program in lex to count frequency of a perticular word in a given file.
+Write a program in lex to count frequency of a perticular word in a given file.</br>
+**(Create `input.txt` in same folder as the code and add random words or sentences in it)**